fra-mar/science_python_training/README.txt

-Experimenting with sciences applied Python
+Experimenting with Python applied to science